ajnirp/ajnirp.github.io/content/blog/run_length_encoding_apl.md

 2 1 3 2 1 1 1
 ```

-I like how this approach embodies the array paradigm: think in terms of array transformations instead of iteration.
-The result is almost declarative.
+I like how this approach embodies the array paradigm: think in terms of array transformations instead of explicitly specifying iteration bounds.
+The resulting solution is almost declarative.

-To start with we vectorize `⍵` in case it's a scalar. `2≠/vect` is a Boolean mask of when an element differs from the one to its right.
+To start with we vectorize `⍵` in case it's a scalar. `2≠/vec` is a Boolean mask of when an element differs from the one to its right.
 Preprend a `1` to that and we have a mask telling us where each run starts, stored in `mask`.
 Append a `1` and use `⍸` to get the index of each `1`.
 These are the starting indices of each run.
 Find the run lengths by taking the pairwise differences, and then mix `↑` the values and the lengths to return our desired table.

 Note the use of `¯2` instead of `2` when computing pairwise differences.
 Negative values reverse the arguments, and since the magnitude is 2, this amounts to a flip.
 We could've also written `2-⍨/`.
 Note also how we appended a `1`.
 That's a sentinel value that allows us to obtain the length of the final run.